 Janice’s heart had been strangely broken.
 She did not know any officers or have any in her family.
 Over the following week, the Prayer Postcard was developed as part of a crystal clear and extremely specific mission of God’s ministry to police was laid out for her.
 Trusting and obeying, she moved the ministry forward one step at a time.

 The Prayer Postcard 4 Police Ministry was confirmed (born), three months later at the 2016 Ottawa Civic Prayer Breakfast.
 Previously unbeknown to Janice, an Ottawa Police Officer, read aloud from the platform, a Prayer Postcard that a fellow officer had received (Prayer Postcard #39).

 Our ministry partners

-Throughout this journey, many have supported and encouraged us with their love, prayers, time and skill sets.
+Throughout this journey, many have supported and encouraged us with their love, prayers, time, skill sets, and financial contribution.

 One Way Ministries

 We are official partners of this Ottawa-based ministry that seeks to advance the Gospel, by investing in the lives of Kingdom leaders.
 They support both the inward and outward journey of ministry leaders.
 Prayer Postcards 4 Police is under the Pray Ottawa Banner.

 Prayer Postcard 4 Police Team